FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 )
 ```

 Tieing all of these components together, we concatenate them and send them through a series of fully connected layers.
-There are only two such layers here, but SB3 has another way of passing the output from here to the action and value policies which plays into the next step.
+There are only two such layers here, but SB3 has another way of assembling the seperate action and value policies which plays into the next step.

 ```python
 self.fc = nn.Sequential(